How does a sales funnel work?

 Attraction (TOFU)

-Build awareness and attract traffic
+Build awareness and drive traffic

-Blog posts, infographics, short videos, introductory guides
+Blog posts, infographics, short videos, basic guides

 SEO, Social Media, Display Advertising